cajunc2/cajunc2.github.io/src/pentium/01-hello.md

 {% FullWidthImage "pentium" "doominstall.jpeg" %}

 Much better!
-It's a bit anti-climactic without any sound and with the garbage keyboard I had on hand, but the processor and 96MB(!) of RAM check out fine.
+It's a bit anti-climactic without any sound and with the tiny keyboard I had on hand, but the processor and 96MB(!) of RAM check out fine.
 Time to get things going for real.
 I need some sound.

 Most would go SoundBlaster.
 It's the obvious choice.
 The standard.